axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-10-007-the-fiat-system-has-been-good.markdown

    <li>The Spanish tried to keep families together.</li>
    <li>The North American did not care for villages of families, they sold each individual enslaved person to the highest bidder.</li>
   </ul>
- <p>Regardless, families and villages were broken over time in all territories.
-The women and children were sold individually.</p>
+ <p>Regardless, families and villages were broken over time in all territories as women and children were sold individually.</p>

+<h1>Slavery Illigal/h1>
- <p>Then Europe made slavery illegal and eventually it stopped.
-But not the US.</p>
+ <p>Then Europe made slavery illegal and eventually it stopped.</p>
- <p>The US fought a war instead between the old-fashioned slaver States, mostly in the in South, and the new-fashioned States, mostly in the North.</p>
+ <p>But not the US.
+The US fought a war instead between the old-fashioned slaver States and the new-fashioned States; they were not evn aware that it was slavery, anf it was a step forward acoording to the Fiat system. so efective that it has lasted to this day.</p>
- <p>You see the Northen States had figured a new form of slavery, but could not explain it to the slaver States.
-They called it freedom; they should have called it New Slavery.
-And it applied to Africans and Europeans: you were a slave to your survival.
-And that survival came oin the form of very low wages.</p>
+ <p>then war came about because the Northern States and the Southern States were yelling t each other.
+The Northern Stats even called it <em>freedom</em> instead of <em>New, Improved Slavery</em>.
+Improved beause it applied to Africans <em>>and</em> Europeans:.
+You were a slave to your survival and that survival came in the form of very low wages.</p>
  <p>And that is why I refer to jobs are slavery.
-Instead of slavery to one owener, slavery to ybour survival.
-Capitalism and Fiat did not care so long as money accumulation happened.
-We are slaves to our survival and the people that, temporarly offer jobs.</p>
+Instead of slavery to one owner, you were made slave to your survival.
+Fiat did not care, so long as money accumulation happened.
+We are slaves to our survival and the people had jobs to offer.</p>
- <p>Then owners keep getting richer and the employess keep changing jobs.
-The employess themselves ould get rich, but they had to bring the owners of <em>capital</em> into the deal, so they could get richer, too.</p>
+ <p>The employess themselves could get rich, but they had to bring the owners of <em>capital</em> into the deal.It was another form of getting richer, this time through <em>entrepreneurs</em>.</p>

 <div style="margin-bottom:1in; font-family: American Typewriter, serif; ">
  <span style="float:left; ">